A rank function for Fra\"{\i}ss\'{e} classes and the rank property: Tournaments

 \section{Tournaments}

 A \emph{tournament} is a structure $(T,\to)$ where for every pair $\{u,v\}$ of distinct elements, exactly one of $u\to v$ or $v\to u$ holds.
 In this section, $\cF$ denotes the class of finite tournaments and $\sigma\cF$ the class of countable tournaments.
-The construction follows the same scheme as Section~\ref{FAP and FEP section} --- finite universal structures, kernel amalgamation, lower bounds by induction, upper bounds by controlling the rank of leaves --- but replaces the disconnection provided by FAP with a new tool, the Cross-Piece Lemma.
+The class $\cF$ has strong amalgamation\footnote{\textit{Strong Amalgamation Property} (SAP): if $A,B,C \in \mathcal{F}$ with $A\embed B$ and $A\embed C$, then there exist $D\in \mathcal{F}$ and embeddings $f\colon B\embed D$, $g\colon C\embed D$ such that the respective diagram commutes and $f(B)\cap g(C)=f(A)$.}, hence in particular AP, thus all results of Section~\ref{sec rank and AP} that require AP apply.
+The construction follows the same scheme as Section~\ref{FAP and FEP section} --- finite universal structures, kernel amalgamation, lower bounds by induction, upper bounds by controlling the rank of leaves --- but replaces the disconnection provided by FAP with two new tools: a Cross-Piece Bound on kernel amalgamations and a rigidity property of $H_n$.

 For two tournaments $A$ and $B$, define $A+B$ as the tournament on $A\sqcup B$ with the original orientations within $A$ and $B$, and $a\to b$ for every $a\in A$ and $b\in B$.
 More generally, $\sum_{k<\w}A_k$ is defined on $\bigsqcup_{k<\w}A_k$ with the original orientations within each $A_k$ and $a\to b$ whenever $a\in A_i$, $b\in A_j$, and $i<j$.